 Staff will evaluate and make a recommendation on the Official Plan Amendment in the future recommendation report.

 Secondary Plan:

-The property is designated "City Wide Park", "Low Density Residential", "Medium Density Residential", "Mixed Use" and "Public Junior Elementary School Site" in the Countryside Villages Secondary Plan Area SP48(b).
-The "City Wide Park" designation is primarily for the Sesquicentennial lands that are to the south, the remnant parkland that is within the subject lands will be used as a neighbourhood park typology.
-The "Low Density Residential" and "Medium Density Residential" permit residential dwellings at different densities and scales.
+The property is designated "Low Density Residential", "Medium Density Residential", "Neighbourhood Park" and "Public Middle School Site" in the Countryside Villages Secondary Plan Area SP48(b).
 The Secondary Plan outlines the policies associated with each designation.